French cooking is full-flavored and varied thanks to the fresh ingredients and the country’s cultural diversity.

 Some of the most exquisite French foods are the bread, pastries and desserts.
 Paris has thousands of boulangeries and patisseries (bakeries), where visitors will be able to enjoy some of the most delicious sweet goodies just out of the oven.

 We recommend all travellers to try the brioche and the renowned pain au chocolat, similar to a croissant, but with an oozing chocolate centre.
 A curious fact is that the famous croissant is originally from Austria, not from France.

 When to eat?

-Generally, French citizens eat quite early.
-Restaurants open at midday until 3 pm for lunch and they have dinner from 7:30 pm - 11 pm.
+Generally, the French eat quite early.
+Most restaurants in Paris open from midday until 3 pm for lunch and then from 7:30 pm - 11 pm for dinner.

 Best neighbourhoods to eat out

 Tourists will find restaurants and places to eat in all of Paris’ neighbourhoods.
-However, if you’re looking to discover the best areas to enjoy good French cuisine, these are the most popular:
+However, if you’re looking to discover the best areas to enjoy good French cuisine, these are the most popular places to eat out:

 The Latin Quarter